 Surround Sound Matrix Encoding and Decoding

 This example shows how to generate a stereo signal from a multichannel audio signal using matrix encoding, and how to recover the original channels from the stereo mix using matrix decoding.
-This example has two flavors - one in Simulink and the other in MATLAB.
+This example illustrates MATLAB® and Simulink® implementations.

 Matrix decoding is an audio technique that decodes an audio signal with M channels into a audio signal with N channels (N > M) for play back on a system with N speakers.
 The original audio signal is usually generated using a matrix encoder, which transforms N-channel signals to M-channel signals.